w010/w_query2csv/README.md

 						tstamp = WoloPl\WQuery2csv\Process\ParseDate
 						tstamp.format = d.m.Y
 				@SEE reference below

+			'process_fields_header' (TypoScript properties) - process header fields - column names [key] with callable method [value] it works the same as field processing, so it can be used to easily set nice labels to column names in header row
+				Example:
+					process_fields_header	{
+						product_number = WoloPl\WQuery2csv\Process\StaticValue
+						product_number.value = Product Number
+				@SEE 'process_fields'

 			'add_fields' (String) 			- commalist of fieldnames - to make additional columns in output, that are not present in database. values for them are set in processing, so they may be configured in process_fields.